Run-and-tumble particles on a line with a fertile site: Laplace transform of the equations of motion

 \section{Laplace transform of the equations of motion}

 The equations of motion of a single RTP are known to decouple upon taking the Laplace transform in the time coordinate (see \cite{evans2018run}).
-It is therefore natural to take the Laplace transform of our model.
+It is therefore natural to apply the same transformation to our model.
 Let us denote the Laplace transform of time-dependent quantities as follows:

-The process starts at time zero, so we write $n_\pm(x,t)=0$ for all $x$ and all negative $t$ (which is compatible with Eqs (\ref{sys}) because the creation term for the right-movers, resp. left-movers, is zero for negative $x$, resp. positive $x$).
+The process starts at time zero, so we write $n_\pm(x,t)=0$ for all $x$ and all negative $t$.
 The Laplace transform of the creation terms in Eq. (\ref{sys}) reads as follows (for positive $s$):

 where we used the fact that $n_\pm(0,u) = 0$ for negative time $u$.\\